 If you are traveling by road, at Phuentsholing boarder you have to apply for a permit with the same set of documents, you will also have to submit a tour itinerary and your hotel vouchers copy.
 Once the document is processed there will be a biometric recording of your data before you are issued a permit.
 An Indian tourist is not allowed to revisit Bhutan again soon.
 If you are traveling by Indian Vehicle, you have to next go to the transport department and get a permit for the vehicle issued as well.

 The permit issued from Phuentsholing is valid for a visit to Thimphu and Paro only.
 For visiting Punakha and beyond, you have to get a new permit issued from Thimphu.
 If you are traveling with us, we will take care of your entry formalities and assist you with the same.

 As per government of Bhutan guideline, all international tourists visiting Bhutan must travel through a tour operator, such as us.

 There is a minimum amount payable for their Bhutan travel which is set by the Bhutan government.
 The amount is USD 200 per day per person during lean season (January, February, June, July, August), and USD 250 per day per person during the remaining months.
-This tariff includes your accommodation in a 3 star hotel, food, guide charge etc. Visa fee is about USD 40 which is payable extra.
+This tariff includes your accommodation in a 3-star hotel, food, guide charge etc. Visa fee is about USD 40 which is payable extra.
 Visa is processed through a tour operator such as us.
-Normally visa is issued within 3 working days.
+Normally a visa is issued within 3 working days.